nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   * `N` or `n` for `Not Delivered`
   * `I` or `i` for `In Progress`
   * `D` or `d` for `Delivered`
-* When editing the order name, the input for order name is case-insensitive.
+* When editing the order name, the input for order name is case-sensitive.
-  * For example, if menu item you want edit order name to "chocolate", you can use the command like this
-    1. `edit_o 1 on/chocolate`
+  * For example, if menu item you want edit order name to "chocolate", you should input `edit_o 1 on/chocolate` and not `edit_o 1 on/ChOcolAte`
-    2. `edit_o 1 on/ChOcolAte`.

 </div>